Drugs to Treat Atherosclerosis

 There are two fibrates used in the U.S.:

-Fibrates also increase HDL "good" cholesterol slightly.
+Fibrates also slightly increase "good" cholesterol also called HDL.
 For people with high triglycerides and a low HDL level (but whose LDL level is OK), fibrates help lower the risk for heart disease.

 Niacin to Improve Overall Cholesterol

-Nicotinic acid, commonly called niacin, is a vitamin we all need in small doses.
-When taken in large doses, it improves cholesterol by reducing triglycerides and LDL while increasing HDL.
+Nicotinic acid, commonly called niacin, is a vitamin everyone needs in small doses.
+Taken in large doses, it improves cholesterol by reducing triglycerides and LDL.
+It also increases HDL.

-Many people experience uncomfortable skin flushing that prevents them from continuing to take niacin.
+Many people have uncomfortable skin flushing that prevents them from taking niacin.
 (Be wary of "no-flush" over-the-counter preparations: Many lack the active form of niacin.)
-Niacin also can increase blood sugar levels, a problem especially for diabetes patients.
+Niacin also can increase blood sugar levels.
+This is a problem especially for people with diabetes.

 Because of its side effects, niacin is much less frequently prescribed than statins or fibrates.